webreactor/wait-for-service/Readme.md

 The script is very usefull for docker containers that should wait for other microservices until actually start.

-The script will exist immideatly is target socket is listening.
+wait-for-service will exist immideatly is target socket is listening.

 `sudo make install`